 Download this guide to learn about important topics including the transplant evaluation process, waiting for a transplant, transplant surgery, post-transplant care, and life after transplant.

 Transplant Center Town Hall

-The Pediatric Transplant Center recently held a Virtual Town Hall to discuss frequently asked questions related to COVID-19 and transplant patients and families.
+The Pediatric Transplant Center held a Virtual Town Hall on September 7, 2021, to discuss frequently asked questions related to COVID-19, vaccines and back to school information transplant patients and families.
 Watch the recording.

 Traveling to Philadelphia

 If you are anxious about traveling to Philadelphia, we're here to support you.
 View our resources for patients and families to learn more information about preparing for your appointment, a guide to procedures, overnight and extended hospital stays, where to stay, billing and insurance, and a video about what to expect.

 There are many healthcare professionals involved in the transplant process and your family will get to know them all.
 Our team is here to answer your questions and help you make decisions regarding your child's healthcare.